 Each regulated utility in Arizona is required to submit an annual report explaining its compliance with the state's Renewable Energy Standard and Tariff (REST).
 There are nine regulated utilities in Arizona, each of which submitted its own data for calendar year 2014.

-The California Public Utilities Commission (CPUC) is required to report quarterly to the state legislature on investor-owned utilities (IOU) progress toward their RPS goals and substantive actions taken to achieve those goals.
-RPS Reports to the Legislature and other statutory reports are available at the link above.
-The most recent CPUC quarterly report to the Legislature details the progress of the program through the Q4 2016.
+The California Public Utilities Commission (CPUC) is required to report annually to the state legislature on IOU progress toward their RPS goals and substantive actions taken to achieve those goals.
+The two reports that are required annually have information on 1) RPS program cost savings and 2) progress and status of the RPS program.
+These two reports, and past RPS reports, are available at the link above.

 Black Hills Energy, one of two investor-owned utilities in the state, produced an Renewable Energy Standard compliance report for the year 2016.